 Caffeinated drinks are fine, it’s virtually impossible to get enough caffeine to cause dehydration and they are often a welcome source of fluid.

 Whatever our mode of travel for business, it always pays to plan ahead and carry and re-fill our own water bottle.
 Some modern airports, railway stations and roadside services now provide water fountains as part of their amenities.
 You’ll usually find them next to the toilets.
 Other airports offer free or subsidised bottles of water, such as Ireland.
 Some cafes, such as Gatwick Nando’s and Yo!
-Sushi offer free refills or unlimited water so to reduce plastic bottle waste.
+Sushi offers free refills or unlimited water so to reduce plastic bottle waste.

 © 2018 Executive Travel Vitality